-Composition of the University Curriculum Committee is: one representative per academic department or division or free-standing academic unit and the University Registrar, faculty appointments are made by department chairs (or heads of academic units), who will submit their choices through the Provost to the Faculty Senate for concurrence.
-The Associate Provost will chair the committee as an ex-officio member.
+Composition of the University Curriculum Committee is: one representative per academic department or division or free-standing academic unit and the University Registrar, faculty appointments are made by department chairs (or heads of academic units), who submit their choices through the Provost to the Faculty Senate for concurrence.
+The Associate Provost chairs the committee as an ex-officio member.

 The development of courses and programs begins at the faculty level and follows the process below.

 Department Curriculum Committees review and approve course syllabi and curriculum changes and make recommendations to the department chair.
 Curriculum recommendations may include new/revised degree programs or new/revised courses.
-Course information may include title, description, prerequisite, semester credit hours, syllabi and student learning/program outcomes and justification for adding or modifing the course.
+New or revised course information includes title, description, prerequisite, semester credit hours, syllabi and student learning/program outcomes and justification for adding or modifing the course.
 New or revised degree programs include an assessment of local and regional demand as well and an analysis of hiring trends both state-wide and nationally.
-Curriculum changes approved by the chair are forwarded to the appropriate college/school curriculum committee.
+Curriculum changes approved by the department committee and the chair are forwarded to the appropriate college/school curriculum committee.
 The members of the department curriculum committee are appointed by the chair.